How Council is helping koalas

 Year 1 - Progress report - Ormiston koala population monitoring 2019 [PDF 10MB] University of the Sunshine Coast, Detection Dogs for Conservation

 - Our Koala page has information on koalas in Redlands Coast.

-- Visit the IndigiScapes website to find out more about wildlife in Redlands Coast.
+- Find out more about wildlife at the Wildife in Redlands Coast page.

 What's happening in Redlands Coast about koalas